 Reclassification For Enrolled Students

 Students who have already been classified as non-residents when paying tuition fees can be eligible for reclassification.
-In order to be considered for reclassification; the student, his parents or any legal guardian have to provide strong supporting documents that show the claimant has been a legal resident for twelve months consecutively, a temporary residence that was obtained for the purpose of reducing tuition fees won’t work.
+To be considered for reclassification of residency, the student must provide supporting documents.
+These show he has been a legal resident for twelve months consecutively.
+A temporary residence will not work to reduce tuition fees.

 Reclassification Documents Needed

-All the supporting documents you’ll present should be twelve months old prior to the 1st day of your first semester.
-All the documents you present are subject to verification, claimants should not try to present fake documents because it will cause the application to be denied.
-All documents that will be presented for reclassification are the same as those mentioned above like a voter’s registration card issued in Florida, a drivers license and the rest of the documents that are mentioned earlier in this article.
+All the supporting documents you’ll present should be twelve months old before the 1st day of your first semester.
+All the papers you present are subject to verification, claimants should not try to present fake documents because it will cause the application to be denied.
+All materials that will be given for reclassification are the same as those mentioned above, like a voter’s registration card issued in Florida, a driver’s license, and the rest of the documents that are mentioned earlier in this article.

 When you want to acquire Florida residency you have to do all you can to provide all the possible supporting documents you have to justify your claim, this is a must for students who’re looking for Florida residency for tuition purposes.
-Most students want to get a Florida residency in order to pay for fewer tuition fees.
-All the documents listed above are important but the most important one you don’t want to miss is the declaration of domicile.
-This can be obtained from county courthouse for Florida County.
-Without at least providing two required documents your residency claim will be considered invalid.
+Most students want to get a Florida residency to pay for fewer tuition fees.
+All the documents listed above are relevant, but the most important one you don’t want to miss is the declaration of domicile.
+This can be obtained from the county courthouse for Florida County.
+Without at least providing two required documents, your residency claim will be considered invalid.

-It’s not easy getting Florida residency most especially for students, it’s good to find someone that’s well experienced in such matters, hire a good attorney that can guide you to obtain your Florida residency smoothly without any problems.
-At Massey & Duffy we specialize in helping individuals to get their Florida residency quickly, we’ll guide you at every step until the process is done.
+It’s not easy getting Florida residency, especially for students.
+It’s good to find someone experienced attorney to hire in such matters.
+An attorney can assist you in obtaining your Florida residency smoothly without any problems.
+At Massey & Duffy, we specialize in helping individuals to get their Florida residency quickly.
+We’ll guide you at every step until completion.
 Call us now if you have any questions regarding Florida residency.